 People who choose this diet want to be mainly vegetarian but not all-out vegan.

-A Lacto-vegetarian eats a plant-based diet but doesn’t eat meat, poultry, and seafood as well as eggs and any food containing eggs.
+A Lacto-vegetarian eats a plant-based diet but doesn’t eat meat, poultry, and seafood as well as eggs or any food containing eggs.

 However, they consume dairy products such as milk, cheese, yogurt, and butter.

 3. Ovo Vegetarian